33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 4) Soba Noodle Salad

-A rotisserie chicken saves my weeknights and protects my lunches for the week.
-I wrap it up with some cabbage slaw (the type that stays crunchy) and a bit of the yogurt-lime sauce.
-If you have eaten a wrap that becomes soggy and turns into a damp paperweight, then this will be appreciated: keep the sauce in a small container and pour it in at lunch.
-It is crunchy, has a savory flavor, and is satisfying to eat without needing to be heated.
+A rotisserie chicken actually saves my weeknights, and my lunches for the week are also protected.
+I throw it in with some crunchy slaw (the type that stays crunchy) and a little bit of the yogurt-lime sauce.
+If you’ve had a wrap that gets all soggy and turns into a damp paperweight, you’ll appreciate this one: keep the sauce in a little container and put it in at lunch.
+It’s crunchy, savory, and just plain enjoyable to eat without the need to heat it.

 8) Hummus Snack Plate